dodal.devices.motors#

 |

-For these devices, the following co-ordinates are typical but not enforced: - z is horizontal & parallel to the direction of beam travel - y is vertical and antiparallel to the force of gravity - x is the cross product of y🞬z |
+For these devices, the following co-ordinates are typical but not enforced: - z is tangential to the electrons (as they orbit inside the synchrotron); the x-rays are generated in that tangential direction: But z is defined by the electrons. - y is vertical and antiparallel to the force of gravity - x is the cross product of y with z. |

 |

-Two-axis stage with an x and a theta motor. |
+Two-axis stage with an x motor and a theta motor. |

 |